knhash/knhash.github.io/_posts/2024-02-23-efficient-chess-board-representation.md

 To save the game state we need to store the location of every piece in play at any given point in time.
 A set of game states from start to finish constitutes a match.
 There is some meta information that is also required, the state of castling, en-passant captures, next player's turn, half counts and full counts.
 With all this information you can reliably store and consistently recreate any game that has been played.

+**Forsyth-Edwards Notation (FEN):** A compact, human-readable format that encodes the position of each piece on the board using a single character, along with additional information such as castling rights, en passant target square, half-move clock, and full-move number.
+FEN is widely used for exchanging chess positions between software applications and for storing game states in databases.

 ## The Static Method - 192 bits
 `(2^6) = 64` squares means we need 6 bits to store a position a position on the board.
 With 32 pieces in play at the start, we would need `(32 * 6) = 192` bits to store the position of all the pieces.
 But that is still not enough information, which position belongs to which piece?